BhathiyaPrasad/Budget-App/readme.md

 2. First of all i created the expenses.java then i created variables (Description , Amount , Date).

-3. Then I Created code for store data that user input
+3. Then I Created code for store data that user input.

 4. With Scanner keyword I created input Fields in Terminal